 - 3. Modify Introduction, #2, as follows: to address the change to allow a simple majority for approval by Town Meeting of certain zoning changes (MGL 40A, Section 5). - 2.
-All zoning changes require approval of the Town Meeting by a two-thirds vote as established by MGL Chapter 40A, Section 5. - 4.
-Modify 8.3 Regulation of Marijuana Businesses as follows: - 8.3.5 General Requirements and Conditions - 3.
-No Marijuana Business shall be located within 300 feet of a residential zoning district, including the Beaver Dam Road Subdistrict of the Community Housing Overlay District, or within 500 feet of any lot containing a school, child care facility, or playground. - 588 5.
-Modify the Zoning Map (text to be added later).
+All zoning changes require approval of the Town Meeting by a two-thirds vote as established by MGL Chapter 40A, Section 5.

+4. Modify 8.3 Regulation of Marijuana Businesses as follows:

+8.3.5 General Requirements and Conditions

+3. No Marijuana Business shall be located within 300 feet of a residential zoning district, including the Beaver Dam Road Subdistrict of the Community Housing Overlay District, or within 500 feet of any lot containing a school, child care facility, or playground.